-“I’m behind in payments…will I be giving my house back to the bank in Dallas Fort Worth Area?”
+“I’m behind in payments…will I be giving my house back to the bank in The Dallas Fort Worth Area?”

 Nobody wants to lose their home.
 But sometimes financial circumstances turn against you and those financial commitments become simply too much to manage.

-If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in Dallas Fort Worth Area Texas, leaving you temporarily without a place to stay.
+If your situation progresses too far, you may be forced into the unfortunate situation of having to give your house back to the bank in The Dallas Fort Worth Area Texas, leaving you temporarily without a place to stay.
 In addition, there may be long-term consequences, including a dramatic and long-lasting impact to your credit (and your ability to get a house in the future).

 No one wants that.
 That’s not an ideal outcome.
 Fortunately, there is a strategy you can take today to help you proactively protect yourself and get back on track to financial solvency.

 Here’s a brief overview of the foreclosure process

 The foreclosure process can vary depending on location and the type of mortgage you have.